-If your scoreboard cabinets arrived in a wooden crate, the pieces are nailed together.
-Pry the crate apart, taking care to avoid scraping the scoreboard with tools, nails, or lumber.
-Make certain to pry the wooden pieces apart from each other rather than trying to apply force against the scoreboard cabinet.
+If your scoreboard cabinets arrived in wooden crates, then pry apart the nailed pieces, taking care to avoid scraping the cabinets with tools, nails, or lumber.
+Make certain to pry the wooden pieces apart from each other rather than trying to apply force against a scoreboard cabinet.
 Aluminum is strong, but a steel crowbar is stronger.

 Once the crate is out of the way, remove the cardboard padding.
 You may need to remove a few labels adhered to the side of the cabinets for shipping.
-At this point, your scoreboard cabinets are unpacked and ready to be installed.
+At this point, your scoreboard cabinets are unpacked and ready for installation.